wp-plugins/simple-ads-posting/readme.txt

 == Installation ==

-1. Upload `simple-ads-posting.php` to the `/wp-content/plugins/` directory.
+1. Upload `simple-ads-posting.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Plugin setting to set your Ads Code.
 4. Place "[ads]" (without quote) or "[ads2]" (without quote) to your posting.